flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 Preparing your Flight Computer
 ------------------------------

-FlytOS is compatible with :ref:`FlytPOD<about_flytpod>`, :ref:`FlytPOD PRO<about_flytpodpro>`, `ODROID-XU4 <http://www.hardkernel.com/main/products/prdt_info.php?g_code=G143452239825>`_, `Raspberry Pi 3 <https://www.raspberrypi.org/products/raspberry-pi-3-model-b>`_, `NVIDIA Jetson TX1 <https://developer.nvidia.com/embedded-computing>`_ and `Intel Edison <https://software.intel.com/en-us/iot/hardware/edison>`_.
+FlytOS is compatible with :ref:`FlytPOD<about_flytpod>`, :ref:`FlytPOD PRO<about_flytpodpro>`, `ODROID-XU4 <http://www.hardkernel.com/main/products/prdt_info.php?g_code=G143452239825>`_, `Raspberry Pi 3 <https://www.raspberrypi.org/products/raspberry-pi-3-model-b>`_, `NVIDIA Jetson TX1 <https://developer.nvidia.com/embedded-computing>`_ , `Intel Edison <https://software.intel.com/en-us/iot/hardware/edison>`_ and `Intel Aero Compute Board <https://software.intel.com/en-us/aero/dev-kit>`_.
 We would soon introduce compatibility with a lot many popular SBCs available in the drone ecosystem.
 FlytOS requires a lot of dependencies to be installed.
 For this, we have provided the following two approaches:

-* :ref:`Flashing FlytOS Linux Image <FlytOS_linux_image>` [**recommended method for all boards except NVIDIA TX1**]
+* :ref:`Flashing FlytOS Linux Image <FlytOS_linux_image>` [**recommended method for all boards except NVIDIA TX1 and Intel Aero**]
 * :ref:`Installing FlytOS dependencies in your custom image<install_dependencies>`

-.. note:: For installing FlytOS on NVIDIA TX1, please follow only the second approach.
+.. note:: For installing FlytOS on NVIDIA TX1 and Intel Aero, please follow only the second approach.

 .. _FlytOS_linux_image: